 Or like closing a circle.

-Dance on the ground of stories
+Dancing on the ground of stories

 And then someone stepped into the middle.